Advanced-Computer-Lab-2022/Its-the-ACL-time/README.md

 - Learn the process of following a given set of System Requirements to develop a software.
 - Learn to research and master the use of the MERN Stack.
-- Learn how to work together as a team on GitHub and to handle conflicts.
+- Learn how to work together as a team on GitHub and to handle conflicts. :sweat_smile:

 ## Tools and Frameworks